Find out how we can help your business this end of financial year Learn More

 GST and Commercial Property

-Whether buying, selling or leasing commercial property, it is generally considered it will be used as part of an enterprise and therefore GST is applicable.
-However, in certain circumstances, the sale of commercial property may be considered to be GST-free if sold as a ‘going concern’.
+When purchasing, selling, or leasing commercial property, GST is often applicable.
+However, in some cases, the sale of commercial property can be GST-free if it is sold as a 'going concern'.

-We have an experienced team here at BLG Business Advisers to help you out so please feel free to talk with us.
+We recommend seeking advice before buying or selling a property to ensure you are aware of the potential GST implications.
+Our experienced team at BLG Business Advisers is here to help so please feel free to talk with us.
 Our team are Wollongong Accountants who service right around Australia.
 There is no cost or commitment involved in an initial chat with us, which leaves you free to decide if we are the right fit for you.

 Whatever you decide we wish you and your business every success!